Investors provide capital into an early-stage business with high growth potential in exchange for an ownership share.

-Venture Capital (VC) is a type of investment designed to fund high-risk investments in early stage companies that demonstrate high-growth potential.
-Venture capitalists invest money from high net worth individuals and families, pension funds, and university endowments so that their portfolios can grow larger by taking risk.
+Venture Capital (VC) is a type of investment designed to fund high-risk investments in early-stage companies that demonstrate high-growth potential.
+Venture capitalists invest money from high-net-worth individuals and families, pension funds, and university endowments so that their portfolios can grow larger by taking risks.

 An emerging subset of venture capital invests in companies that promise to address social or environmental challenges or who intend to be measured by Sustainable Development Goals.
 Within an investment continuum of expected returns, impact investing runs the gamut from below-market returns and exponential growth depending on the specific complex problem and the social, technical, and cultural change required to achieve the intended goal.

-This post focuses on normative venture capital – capital firms that invest in early stage growth companies that may or may not address as social issue.
-C has been traditionally concentrated in Silicon Valley focused on funding technology and software companies that scale exponentially.
+This post focuses on normative venture capital – capital firms that invest in early-stage growth companies that may or may not address an issue.
+VC has been traditionally concentrated in Silicon Valley and focused on funding technology and software companies that scale exponentially.